 ASA Compliance Group Account migration & verification Since 2016

 Amazon seller entity or ownership changing?
-We sequence migration without blowing verification.
+Amazon seller account transfer and migration support.

-• The risk Unapproved or out-of-sequence changes trigger locks, verification resets, payment holds, or full account suspensions.
+• The risk Unapproved or out-of-sequence changes trigger verification resets, payment holds, or full suspensions.

 • Why DIY fails Documents look fine while entity, tax, bank, or address fields still disagree.